q-joshualeong/litegraph-editor/README.md

 * Scroll to zoom in or out
 * Drag whitespace to move graph
+* Shift-click on whitespace to create an entity
-* Shift-click on whitespace to create a node
+* Ctrl-click on whitespace to create a document
 * Shift-click on a node and drag to another node to connect them with a directed edge
-* Shift-click on node or edge to change its title
+* Click on node or edge and press delete to delete
-* Click on node or edge and press backspace/delete to delete
+* Click on node or edge to edit its attributes

-## Improvements over original

-* Optional edge labels
-* Edge coloring includes arrow heads
-* Upload fixed: current ID variable is initialized correctly from uploaded data, preventing bugs caused by duplicate IDs
-* All positions relative to SVG container: elements outside SVG do not affect graph layout
-* ES6 syntax and D3 v6

 ## Issues / todo
-* Need to prohibit doc to doc and ent to ent links
+- [ ] Need to prohibit doc to doc and ent to ent links
+- [ ] Make output follow litegraph/scoring graph structure
-* edge attributes
+- [X] edge attributes
-* some bug when creating entities causing it to be "sticky"
+- [ ] some bug when creating entities causing it to be "sticky"

 ## License